dreadedsoftware/2018_ScalaDays_TyDD/src/main/tut/_08_LibraryDesign/lesson.md

 method we will be double validating the triangle (any new constructors must call the original constructor).
-Second, there is no straight forward way to express invalid data; we are forced to use clever notions like exceptions and assertions.
+Second, there is no straight forward way to express invalid data; we are forced to use clever notions like exceptions and assertions (Recall we only use Functions Types and Composition).

 Separating data from constructors we get
 ```tut:book
 trait Triangle{
 	def a: Int